Hoecker-Lab/pocketoptimizer/README.rst

 at an optimal solution either based on RMSD or energy diversity after a series of generations.
 The ``confab`` method systematically generates conformers based on a set of allowed torsion angles for every rotatable bond and prunes out conformers based on an energy threshold and RMSD diversity.

-Another option would be to use external services like Frog or `Frog2 <https://bioserv.rpbs.univ-paris-diderot.fr/services/Frog2/>`_ to generate conformers.

 3.2 Create Ligand Poses
 ***********************